EqualBITE – A Recipe Book for Gender Equality in Higher Education

 The core team work closely with the project steering group:

-The content generated from the programme of events will be edited and published as an open access book of recipes, case studies and articles towards the summer of 2017.
+The content generated from the programme of events has beeen edited and published as an open access book of recipes, case studies and articles December 2017.
+An official book launch is being held Spring 2018.
+Futher details to follow.